snehasharma18/SENTIMANT-ANALYSIS/README.md

 This project provides valuable insights into sentiment analysis and text classification, making it a useful tool for understanding the sentiment behind textual data in various applications, such as social media sentiment analysis, customer feedback analysis, and more.

-Feel free to customize this description according to the specifics of your project and its goals.